Pebble transducers with unary output: Deciding if -pebble is -blind

 The set of factorizations over $w$ is denoted $\facto{\mu}{w}$.
 Recall that $\mh = 3|M|$.

 \begin{theorem}[\cite{simon1990factorization,bojanczyk2009factorization}] For all $w \in A^+$, there is $\forest \in \facto{\mu}{w}$ of height at most $\mh$. \end{theorem}

 Let $\apar{A} \defined A \uplus \{(,)\}$.
 We have defined $\facto{\mu}{w}$ as a set of tree structures, but we can assume that $\facto{\mu}{w} \subseteq \apar{A}^+$.
 Indeed, in Definition \ref{def:facto}, a factorization of $w$ can also be seen as "the word $w$ with parentheses".
-Under this formalism, factorizations can be computed by rational functions.
+There exists a rational function which computes factorizations, under this formalism.
 We reformulate this statement in Proposition \ref{prop:effective-factorizations} using a two-way transducer (which, exceptionally in this paper, has a non-unary output alphabet $\apar{A}$).

 \begin{proposition}[Folklore] One can build a two-way transducer which computes a function $A^+ \rightarrow \apar{A}^+, w \mapsto \forest \in \facto{\mu}{w}$ for some $\forest$ of height at most $\mh$. \end{proposition}